frangallo/rails-lite/README.md

 # Rails Runner

 Rails Runner is a lightweight Ruby web framework inspired by the functionality of Ruby on Rails.
 It implements a MVC software pattern using Ruby Metaprogramming, dynamically generated routes, ERB template rendering, and parameter parsing.
-Written using TDD-style using RSpec.
+Written using TDD-style with RSpec.

 ## Implementation
 ### Controller